 About Bengal

-The Bengal is a domestic cat breed created from crosses between the Asian leopard cat and domestic short-haired cats.
-The Bengal was named after the taxonomic designation for the Asian leopard cat, which is Felis bengalensis.
+The Bengal is a domestic cat breed forged from crossings between the Asian leopard cat and domestic short-haired cats.
+The Bengal derives its name from the taxonomic classification of the Asian leopard cat, Felis bengalensis.

 Lifespan